 With this knowledge, you can run advertisements specifically targeted at them to improve your chances of convincing them to become customers.
 Additionally, you can send emails to nurture those prospects using customer information.

-A people-based marketing strategy enables you to launch additional initiatives targeting individuals who are more likely to convert to leads and customers.
+With the best B2B people-based marketing strategy, it enables you to launch additional initiatives targeting individuals who are more likely to convert to leads and customers.

 Implement Google Analytics